 In this section, we tackle the question of the (in)security of using LFSRs as the source of masking randomness.
-At first sight, although LFSRs do not have as strong properties as other cryptographic primitives (i.e., their state can be retrieved by observing the stream it generates), this might not be an issue since masking schemes usually only require that their randomness is uniformly distributed and unpredictable.
+At first sight, although LFSRs do not have as strong properties as other cryptographic primitives (i.e., their state can be retrieved by observing the stream it generates), we would like to point out again that their use as a source of randomness in the context of masking may make sense.
+Indeed, masking schemes usually only require that their randomness is uniformly distributed and unpredictable.
 Since the adversary does not have access to the output of the LFSR, but only a noisy version of it, state recovery might not be easy, and we will optimistically assume that the unpredictability holds true.
 Regarding the uniformity, a properly seeded LFSR has uniform output bits, but they are not independent.
 Are these dependencies an issue in practice?
 We answer this question positively with two simple examples where the masking security is broken due to the linear dependencies in the LFSR output stream, both in theory and in real-world experiments.
-Finally, we conclude the section by describing a real-world vulnerability caused by the use of LFSRs of insufficient size inside a PRNG used for masking randomness generation.